jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 realised how crushing a misfortune this would be for you, and how all-important it was to set it right.
 He rushed down, just as he was, in his bare feet, opened the

-### ADVENTURE XI.
-THE ADVENTURE OF THE BERYL CORONET 179

 window, sprang out into the snow, and ran down the lane, where he could see a dark figure in the moonlight.
 Sir George Burnwell tried to get away, but Arthur caught him, and there was a struggle between them, your lad tugging at one side of the